 - identify opportunities for innovation to support our fairer start mission to narrow the outcomes gap for children growing up facing disadvantage.

-Our research will have two phases:
+Our research had two phases:

 - an innovative approach to data analysis to identify “clusters” of similar local authorities